gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | unique_name | string |  |

-Get participants of a specific Video Room using it&#39;s unique name, this can be used to check if people are already there in the room and also to show their names.
+Get participants of a specific Video Room using it's unique name, this can be used to check if people are already there in the room and also to show their names.

 Success Response: